yboussard/twistranet/django_twistranet/core/README.txt

-This is the twistranet core app.
+This is the twistranet app.

 NEVER EDIT ANYTHING UNDER THIS DIRECTORY unless you're planning to distribute what you do.